InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AnnotatedTest/rules.md

-# Sample Documented Rules File
+# Sample Annotated Rules File

 This annotated Rules File is provided to both demonstrate how each rule type is configured _and_ to illustrate how a Rule File can be annotated.
 All [Github Flavored Markdown](https://github.github.com/gfm/) should be allowed, intersperced between closed JSON code blocks.
 Multiple code blocks for each of the two types of rules are allowed as long as they are identified as either a "Workset Rules" or a "Parameter Rules" block.
 Multiple rules are allowed within a block as well - there are some examples of this below.